cacycleworks/chipKIT_ST7735/README.md

 4. The folders from this project, `GFX`, `ST7735`, and `ST7735B` will then extract into your Libraries folder.
 5. Start `mpide` (or must close and reopen already running mpide) and the demo examples will appear in the mpide menu File -> Examples -> ST7735 and ST7735B

+#### Experimental
+Majenko is working on an epic single body of code for controllers.
+"Experimental" is the manifestation of such.
+To use the Experimental code, first move GFX and ST7735 folders out from Libraries.
+Then copy TFT from Experimental to your Libraries folder.
+Or, use Majenko's UECIDE compiler, which won't confuse the ST7735.cpp in TFT/ with the ST7735 library. :)

 This project has anecdotal notations and discussion on http://www.chipkit.org/forum/viewtopic.php?f=18&t=2530

 Please make contributions or requests on that thread.